The Japanese Minor Requirement

 - Administrative assistant, Permanent Mission of Japan to United Nations, NYC

-- Assistant at the Japan Foundation New York and Center for Global Partnership, NYC
+- Associate Program Officer at the Japan Foundation New York and Center for Global Partnership, NYC

 - Assistant language teacher, Japan Exchange and Teaching (JET) Program